Kerala Itinerary: how to spend 3 weeks in Kerala

 From Periyar you could make a day trip visit to the Madurai Meenakshi temple for example.
 In the South you could also visit Kovalam beach and Kanyakumari, the most southern point of India.

 I can also recommend to combine your Kerala itinerary with the state of Karnataka.
 Although less popular, Karnataka also has lots of ancient temples, wildlife parks and beautiful beaches.

 When to go

-The best time to visit Kerala is between October and March.
+The best time for your Kerala itinerary is between October and March.
 In October temperatures cool down and you will have pleasant sunny weather.
 This is also a great time for outdoor activities such as trekking and wildlife viewing.
 Furthermore, you might have a chance to join the festivities for Dussehra and Diwali.
 India’s biggest festivals.

 Temperatures remain pleasant till March.
 In April and May it becomes extremely hot and humid as the monsoon approaches.
 In June it is the start of the monsoon season that lasts till September.

 The monsoon season is a great time to visit Kerala if you’re interested in experiencing the lush, green landscape, as the heavy rainfall brings new life to the countryside.
 However, heavy rains can also make some areas inaccessible, and the beaches and backwaters can be less pleasant during this time.
 Floods are not uncommon in Kerala during this period.

 For more practical information about travel in Kerala I can recommend my Kerala travel guide